-- On the Identity-Aware Proxy page, under HTTPS Resources, find the name of your Cloud IAP connector deployment.
-To turn on Cloud IAP, click Off in the IAP column.
+- On the Identity-Aware Proxy page, under HTTPS Resources, find the name of your IAP connector deployment.
+To turn on IAP,

-- In the Turn on IAP window that appears, click Turn On to confirm that you want your on-prem app to be secured by Cloud IAP.
+- In the Turn on IAP window that appears, click Turn On to confirm that you want IAP to secure your on-premises app.
 After you turn on IAP, it requires login credentials for all connections to your load balancer.
 Only accounts with the IAP-secured Web App User role on the project will be given access.
-Note that there can be an approximately 10 minute delay between when Cloud IAP is enabled and when the lockdown occurs.

-- Confirm Cloud IAP is enabled by navigating to the internal URL of your on-premises app.
+- Confirm IAP is enabled by navigating to the internal URL of your on-premises app.
 IAP is enabled if an authentication prompt appears.

 Securing outbound traffic

 An IAP connector forwards requests to your on-premises backend once deployed.
-Since the Cloud IAM access policy is enforced at the Cloud IAP connector, ensure that IAP has authenticated and authorized all requests to your backend have been authenticated and authorized by Cloud IAP.
+Since the Cloud IAM access policy is enforced at the IAP connector, ensure that IAP has authenticated and authorized all requests to your backend.

-To confirm that outbound traffic has come through the IAP connector, check requests for a Cloud IAP-signed header.
-Requests authenticated and authorized by Cloud IAP have an attached Cloud IAP signed JWT header.
+To confirm that outbound traffic has come through the IAP connector, check requests for a IAP-signed header.
+Requests authenticated and authorized by IAP have an attached IAP signed JWT header.